Welcome to Actually, a safe space for us to share our deeply held but unpopular opinions about food and drinks.

 “It was very good,” she said.
 “Certainly, if you have lactose intolerance, there's a lot of options, fortunately.”

-I understand the aversion to vegan/vegetarian replacements in favour of traditional dairy and meat options.
+I understand the aversion to vegan/vegetarian replacements in favor of traditional dairy and meat options.
 Their first iterations were clumsily developed and not likely to trick anyone.
 But the imitation technologies are improving at a pace with which a real cow could never hope to keep up.
 See a recent Burger King commercial: A man who claims to eat two Whoppers a week for the last two decades could not tell he was eating a meat-free Whopper made with an Impossible patty.

 Today, there are so, so many different types of vegan ice cream, ranging from the obnoxiously healthy (which proudly contain "just fruit, water, and a touch of cane sugar”) to decidedly decadent options, like Van Leeuwen’s artisanal blending of cashews, coconuts, and cocoa butter to create a product that would dupe anyone besides a lactose-sensing robot.

 Somewhere between “frozen fruit in a generic Popsicle shape” and overpriced boutique offerings are over-the-counter options like Ben and Jerry’s Non-Dairy Pints, made with almond milk.
-I’ve tried the “PB & cookies” flavour, and in occasional portions of my preferred serving size (roughly two heaping tablespoons directly from the pint), it lasted for nearly two weeks.
-It’s perfectly fine, although the almond flavour is apparent.
-At the very least, it will allow the company to avoid getting embroiled in another controversy like the one in 2013, wherein Grimes, taking a brief rumspringa from her vegan lifestyle, was harangued by vegan Tumblr for enjoying a pint of limited batch Scotchy Scotch Scotch, a promotional flavour for Anchorman 2.
+I’ve tried the “PB & cookies” flavor, and in occasional portions of my preferred serving size (roughly two heaping tablespoons directly from the pint), it lasted for nearly two weeks.
+It’s perfectly fine, although the almond flavor is apparent.
+At the very least, it will allow the company to avoid getting embroiled in another controversy like the one in 2013, wherein Grimes, taking a brief rumspringa from her vegan lifestyle, was harangued by vegan Tumblr for enjoying a pint of limited batch Scotchy Scotch Scotch, a promotional flavor for Anchorman 2.

 There’s no shortage of fancy ice creameries offering convincingly non-vegan vegan ice creams.
 It was a scoop of exceptionally good vegan cookie dough ice cream from Salt & Straw that encouraged me to message my ice cream enthusiast sister.
-She first responded “no comment,” but immediately followed up with “what flavour, and do you hate yourself?"
+She first responded “no comment,” but immediately followed up with “what flavor, and do you hate yourself?"